 I started to learn new things.
 A musician friend inspired me to learn a musical instrument again, after I told her that “I wish I played an instrument, I tried piano when I was a child but I failed miserably.”
-She encouraged me by simply saying ‘Just try again, you can do it.
-Practice makes perfect.’
-I’m sold.
+She encouraged me by simply saying “Just try again, you can do it.
+Practice makes perfect.”
+I was sold.
 I’m taking on ukulele, and I’m happy with my progress so far!

 I’ve done some, but not enough, in my poetry and prose writing.
 I didn’t finish any of my short story draft in 2016 (shame on me!), and failed on my Reading Challenge (13/15 – double shame!), but I finished a few poems that I feel good about.
 I enrolled in an online Poetry Workshop from California Arts, one that I learned a LOT from.
 I went to a literary festival where I met talented people, watched inspiring shows, and joined a workshop on essay writing.
 I started a “Book and Movie” club and organized a quite successful meetup, but I need to organize more next year.
 I haven’t learned more Japanese as much as I want to, but I’m channeling the language to my inner poet by starting to learn shodo or calligraphy.

 I learned that people open up when I open up.
 I tried to nurture close relationships with a number of people.
-At some point in the year I limited my time to meet new people in large groups and meet more frequently with friends I already know.
-Maintaining relationships is not easy, just like managing expectations, but I tried to do what feels right.
+At some point in the year I limited my time to meet new people in large groups and meet more frequently with friends I already knew.
+Maintaining relationships isn’t easy, just like managing expectations, but I tried to do what feels right.
 Sometimes it takes time, and sometimes it fails, but I learned that it’s worth the try.
-I also learned that people are kind, and people want you to be in their lives.
+I was also reminded that people are kind, and people want you to be in their lives.